 The Best Live Shot for TV News Reporters

 All TV news reporters remember their first live shot.
 It's both thrilling and terrifying to know that what you're saying is being transmitted instantly into thousands of homes.
 Because there are no do-overs, you need to master the live shot in order to improve your resume tape or DVD and win television media awards.
-These top 5 live shot tips for TV news reporters will help you deliver quality content, whether you're covering a school board meeting or a natural weather disaster.
+These top five live shot tips for TV news reporters will help you deliver quality content, whether you're covering a school board meeting or a natural weather disaster.

 Plan How You Want to Use Your Live Shot